-- Sense of Belonging: You will create a connection with Seattle University and build relationships with peers, faculty, and staff. - Academic Excellence: You will embrace intellectual passions and envision your path to success. - Inclusion & Identity: You will engage in reflection about your identities and how to build relationships across differences. - Personal Growth: You will explore your values, sense of purpose, and social responsibility. - Self-Reliance: You will learn how to navigate campus, seek support resources, and sustain holistic wellbeing.
+- Sense of Belonging: You will create a connection with SU and build relationships with peers, faculty, and staff. - Personal Growth: You will explore your values, sense of purpose, and holistic wellbeing. - Inclusion & Identity: You will engage in reflection about your identities and how to build relationships across differences. - o Academic Excellence: You will explore intellectual passions and envision your path to success. - o Embracing Independence: You will discover how to navigate SU and seek support on campus.